-I'm equally comfortable simplifying technical material and brainstorming effective marketing copy, and small details thrill me as much as big questions—each puts the other in perspective.
-My focus, no matter the project, is on providing readers and users with a genuinely rewarding experience.
+I help (mostly, but not exclusively, tech) brands find and speak to their target audiences with focused, empathetic messaging that grows sales and enhances user experiences.
+I'm equally comfortable simplifying technical material and brainstorming creative sales and marketing copy, and small details thrill me as much as big questions—each puts the other in perspective.
+My focus, no matter the project, is on telling effective stories and reducing friction for readers and users.

-I have a certificate from UC Berkeley Extension's Professional Sequence in Editing and an MFA in Poetry and Literary Translation from San Francisco State University, where I was the managing editor of Fourteen Hills literary magazine.
-I'm currently self-educating on UX writing and content strategy principles, learning how to make the digital spaces we inhabit truly useful, supportive, and inclusive.
-Oh, and I have a Certificate of Achievement in French because I can't seem to stop taking French classes.
+I have a certificate from UC Berkeley Extension's Professional Sequence in Editing and an MFA in Poetry and Literary Translation from San Francisco State University.
+I'm currently self-educating on UX writing, accessibility, and content strategy principles, learning how to make the digital spaces we inhabit truly useful, supportive, and inclusive.

 Good writing happens when a writer is fully invested in their topic.
 Lucky me, I have indiscriminate curiosity—give me a subject to learn about and I’ll dig in deep.